FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/custom-components.md

 ### Native custom element

 The source code is available [here](https://github.com/FACT-Finder-Web-Components/demos/blob/release/3.x/custom-components/native-carousel/carousel.js).
-The usage of FACT-Finder Web Components API here is very similar to the usage in the VueJS example.
+The usage of FactFinder Web Components API here is very similar to the usage in the VueJS example.

 #### 1. `addFFEvent`